-- Transferring items that are displayed for sale from the original container to another one while intending to keep the seller from all or some of the full retail value of the items.
+- Container Switching: Moving items from their original container to another container to prevent the seller from receiving the full retail value.

 Retail Theft Offense Levels

-- Third-degree felony: third or subsequent offense, without regard to the value of the items stolen
+- Third-Degree Felony: Relates to a third or subsequent offense, regardless of the value of the stolen items.

 Do take these steps:

 - Politely decline to answer any questions from the prosecutor without the presence of your Washington PA DUI attorney.
 Remember, any statement you make can be misconstrued, taken out of context, and potentially used against you.

 - If the police try to question you, firmly insist on having an attorney present and refrain from responding to their inquiries.

 Want to Know More About Retail Theft Laws in Pennsylvania?

 For more detailed information about retail theft laws in Pennsylvania, please refer to Title 18, Chapter 39 of the Pennsylvania Criminal Code.

 Free ConsultationYou will never find us short of knowledge & commitment